On this page:

 Healthy, sustainable and productive land, water and biodiversity maintained through integrated catchment management that is strongly community based, regionally focused and collaborative.

-Groups involved in implementing the strategy included:
+Groups involved in implementation include:

 • state and regional partners